ccdxlogo.gif (6842 bytes)

 Nov 4, 2021

 The repeater was moved over to the GMRS rack that also houses the K1PH 147.03 Fusion repeater.
 I'm running separate antennas at the moment, not sure if I'm going to change that.
 The receive antenna is a Super StationMaster at the top of the tower, which is on the combiner.
-The transmit antenna is a DB404 it at a little over 300 feet, being fed with 1 5/8 heliax.
+The transmit antenna is a DB404 at a little over 300 feet, being fed with 1 5/8 heliax.
 Not much loss there as opposed to running on the combiner with the others.
-The line us as seen below now is: Keene GMRS, K1PH and Keene DMR.
+The line up as seen below now is: Keene GMRS, K1PH and Keene DMR.

 As of right now, the repeater has been configured to support the following "Talk Groups":